pyloid/docs/guides/clipboard.md

 # Clipboard

-PylonApp provides easy-to-use clipboard functionality.
+Pyloid provides easy-to-use clipboard functionality.
 You can copy text and images to the clipboard or retrieve them from the clipboard.

 ## Text Operations